-87. Project No G4007.12: Development of tools and technology to increase the functionality of the GCP Information Platform
+89. Project No G4007.12: Development of tools and technology to increase the functionality of the GCP Information Platform

-- Duration: Feb 2007-Dec 2008 - Budget by year: \$100,000 (2007), \$86,441 (2008); Total budget: \$186,441
+- Duration: Feb 2007-Dec 2008 with NCE to Dec 2009 - Budget by year: \$100,000 (2007), \$86,441 (2008); Total budget: \$186,441

-IRRI-CRIL (Martin Senger) Collaborating institutes and scientists
+IRRI (Martin Senger)

-- IRRI-CRIL (Graham McLaren, Richard Bruskiewich) - Bioversity (Milko Skovic)
+- IRRI (Graham McLaren, Richard Bruskiewich) - Bioversity (Milko Skovic)

 The GCP Platform is a set of collaborating software tools constructed using shared GCPdeveloped semantic and informatic standards.
 These tools, both web- and stand alone-based, will be able to visualise and analyse data from - normally non-interoperable - data resources from across the GCP partners.
-The Pl is funded by this project to help manage the software development team and participate directly in the development efforts themselves.
-These efforts include the continued development of the core framework for GCP platform and specific implementations of GCP-compliant platform software tools, internet protocols and data resource wrappers.
+The PI is funded by this project to help manage the software development team and participate directly in the development efforts themselves.
+These efforts include the continued development of the core framework for GCP platform and specific implementations of GCPcompliant platform software tools, internet protocols and data resource wrappers.